Fall Semester Awards

 Awarded to a first year Professional Theatre student in good standing to provide support for their second year in the Program.

-- must be a first year Professional Theatre Program student
+- Be a first year Professional Theatre Program student

-- must demonstrate strong perseverance and dedication to the Program despite challenges
+- Demonstrate strong perseverance and dedication to the Program despite challenges

-- must apply to the Chairperson of the Department by the deadline
+- Apply to the Chairperson of the Department by the deadline